Recommendations

 Blockbuster exhibitions in the South

 Planning an art excursion in the South of England?
-From a deep-dive into money in Oxford to vibrant contemporary landscape paintings in Bristol, don't miss out on the biggest exhibitions.
+From organic, ephemeral sculptures at Turner Contemporary to vibrant textiles at Tate St Ives, don't miss out on the biggest exhibitions.

 And there's plenty to see and do with a rolling programme of must-see exhibitions running throughout the year.
 Whether you're a history buff or fascinated by the new, you're bound to find an exhibition you'll love.